-This is an easy, quiet walk through savanna woodlands and paperbark forest, all framing a billabong teaming with bird life.
+This is an easy, quiet walk through savanna woodlands and paperbark forest, all framing a billabong teeming with bird life.
 Anbangbang Billabong is an incredible part of Kakadu, relaxing and inspiring at any time of the day.

 Take your binoculars, camera or sketch book as this billabong hosts magpie geese, green pygmy geese, egrets, comb-crested jacanas, cormorants, corellas and red-tailed black cockatoos, just to name a few!

 The fringing woodlands are home to more species of plants and animals than any other Kakadu habitat.
 In the early mornings and evenings, agile wallabies move out of the woodlands to graze beneath the paperbark trees by the billabong.

 Once you’re finished, take a seat at one of the many picnic tables and enjoy a lazy lunch before heading to Nawurlandja lookout.

 In the creation era, a male and female badbong (short-eared rock wallabies) travelled through this area.
 They cut two crevices in Nawurlandja and parted the trees to form Anbangbang Billabong.